Squash Balls: Yellow and Double Dot

-In this short article, we will go over the most commonly played with squash balls; the yellow dot and the double yellow dot ball.
+In this short article, we will go over the squash balls used by professionals; the yellow dot and the double yellow dot ball.

 To learn about blue dot and red dot squash balls, read this article.
 To learn about playing levels and effect of ball temperature, read that article.